 The wait list for residential treatment depends on how long the current residents need to stay in treatment.
 The wait for a bed can be several weeks long, but wait time can be reduced if you answer your phone each time Heartview calls, as we often have an opening with little notice.
 It can also be reduced if you are willing to travel to Cando for treatment.

-Waiting time for evaluations can range from a few days to a few weeks, but the waiting time is often shortened due to cancellations.
 The wait time for outpatient services depends on the level of service needed.

 What insurance do you accept?

 Heartview accepts all major private insurances, Medicaid, the North Dakota Substance Use Disorder (SUD) Voucher, and private pay.
 If you do not have insurance, our team will work with you to get signed up for assistance.